dltj/dltj-blog/content/2023-03-02-issue-99-copyright-and-ai.md

 ## Roaar?
 {: #alan}
-{% include image.html src="2023/2023-03-02-alan.jpg" width="600" alt="A white cat with black splotches stretches his back feet awkwardly and yawns while sitting on top of a green blanket on the photographer's lap." %}
+{{ image(width="600", localsrc="2023/2023-03-02-alan.jpg", alt="A white cat with black splotches stretches his back feet awkwardly and yawns while sitting on top of a green blanket on the photographer's lap.") }}

 A man and his cat.
 Is there any more to life?